Coursera-Git/coursera-github-copilot/lesson-03/challenge/SOLUTION.md

 ## **Running Tests**

-1. **Environment:** Ensure you have any necessary testing libraries (e.g., `unittest`) installed in your Python environment.
+1. **Environment** Ensure you have any necessary testing libraries (e.g., `unittest`) installed in your Python environment.
-2. **Command:** From your project's root directory, execute the following in your terminal:
+2. **Command** From your project's root directory, execute the following in your terminal:
    ```bash
    python -m venv venv
    source venv/bin/activate